Dutch Golden Age: Monopoly on trade with Japan

 The Dutch had the largest merchant fleet in Europe in the 17th century.

-Amsterdam's dominant position as a trade center was strengthened in 1640 with a monopoly for the Dutch East India Company (VOC) for trade with Japan through its trading post on Dejima, an island in the bay of Nagasaki.
+Amsterdam's dominant position as a trade center was strengthened in 1640 with a monopoly for the VOC to trade with Japan through its trading post on Dejima, an island in the bay of Nagasaki.
 From here the Dutch traded between China and Japan and paid tribute to the shōgun.
 Until 1854, the Dutch were Japan's sole window to the Western world.

 The collection of scientific learning introduced from Europe became known in Japan as Rangaku or Dutch Learning.
 The Dutch were instrumental in transmitting to Japan some knowledge of the industrial and scientific revolution then occurring in Europe.
 The Japanese purchased and translated numerous scientific books from the Dutch, obtained from them Western curiosities and manufactures (such as clocks) and received demonstrations of various Western innovations (such as electric phenomena, and the flight of a hot air balloon in the early 19th century).
 In the 17th and 18th centuries, the Dutch were arguably the most economically wealthy and scientifically advanced of all European nations, which put them in a privileged position to transfer Western knowledge to Japan.

 European great power

 The Trip brothers, arms traders, built the Trippenhuis in Amsterdam, currently the seat of the Royal Netherlands Academy of Arts and Sciences, which is a typical example of 17th-century architecture.

 The Dutch also dominated trade between European countries.
 The Low Countries were favorably positioned at a crossing of east–west and north–south trade routes and connected to a large German hinterland through the Rhine river.
 Dutch traders shipped wine from France and Portugal to the Baltic lands and returned with grain for countries around the Mediterranean Sea.
-By the 1680s, an average of nearly 1000 Dutch ships entered the Baltic Sea each year, to trade with markets of the fading Hanseatic League.
+By the 1680s, an average of nearly 1,000 Dutch ships entered the Baltic Sea each year, to trade with markets of the fading Hanseatic League.
 The Dutch were able to gain control of much of the trade with the nascent English colonies in North America; and after the end of the war with Spain in 1648, Dutch trade with that country also flourished.

 Other industries

 National industries expanded as well.
 Shipyards and sugar refineries are prime examples.
-As more and more land was utilized, partially through transforming lakes into polders such as the Beemster, Schermer and Purmer, local grain production and dairy farming soared.
+As more and more land was utilized, partially through transforming lakes into polders such as the Beemster, Schermer, and Purmer, local grain production and dairy farming soared.